All Episodes

 Well, now it's possible that you could have a majority of people still in a race be rhino moderates who will split their money and support, water it down, thereby focusing more votes and support for the conservative candidates in the race.

-So theories can go either way on what do you think ought to happen with people in the race?
+So theories can go either way on what do you think ought to happen with people in the race.

-I th I I think I don't know if you're gonna have a lot of mass exodus prior to New Hampshire, because so many people like Christie, Kasich, uh Rand Paul, any number New Hampshire was their firewall.
+I think, I don't know if you're going to have a lot of mass exodus prior to New Hampshire because so many people like Christie, Kasich, Rand Paul, any number.

 Which, by the way, is what Trump is saying.